 SUNDAY EVENING LECTURES

-On the second Sunday of the month, from spring through early fall, experts from a variety of fields offer programs at the Library or at the La Grua Center.
+On the second Sunday of the month, from spring through early fall, experts from a variety of fields offer programs via the Library.
 All lectures are free and open to the public.
 Check our events calendar for upcoming dates or enjoy past programs by clicking the link below.

-A lecture series designed to deliver useful information on a variety of topics, from gardening to identity protection, genealogy and more.
-The series runs on select Thursdays from spring through early fall at 5:15 pm at the Library.
+A series designed to deliver useful information on a variety of topics, from gardening to identity protection, genealogy and more.
+The series runs on select Thursdays from spring through early fall at 5:00 pm.
 Check our events calendar for upcoming dates or enjoy past programs by clicking the link below.